njagwani/AWSDevOpsGitHubActions/README.md

-# AWS DevOps - GitHub Actions Integration with AWS CodeDeploy to deploy a Web App to Amazon EC2 instance.
+# AWS DevOps - Integrate GitHub Actions with AWS CodeDeploy to deploy a Web App to Amazon EC2 instance.

-Welcome to my AWS DevOps Project where I have used GitHub Actions to create a CI/CD workflow and used ASW Code Deploy to deploy a a very basic Java SpringBoot application to EC2 instances in an Autoscaling group.
+Welcome to my AWS DevOps Project where I have used GitHub Actions to create a CI/CD workflow and used AWS Code Deploy to deploy a very basic Java SpringBoot application to EC2 instances in an Autoscaling group.

+## Goal - Automation
 The main goal of this project is to implement Continuous Integration and Continuous Delivery (CI/CD) tooling as this practice drastically reduces the time to release new software updates by automating deployment activities.

 ## Quick facts on Github Actions and AWS Code Deploy